HarryClarePaule/flake8_learning/README.md

 # flake8_learning
-Repo storing examples of how to use Flake8 and Black linting and formatting tools
+Repo storing examples of how to use Flake8 linting and Black formatting tools